brainandforce/Electrum.jl/CONTRIBUTING.md

 (and in principle could be used as a type parameter).
 This universally applies to real space and reciprocal space vectors, since their dimensionality is fixed (and usually 3).

 The type `AtomList{D}` provides a great example of static vs. dynamic vector usage.
-The type contains a `Vector{AtomPosition{D}}`, which is dynamic because the number of atoms in a crystal (either the generating set or the visual template) may vary greatly.
+The type contains a `Vector{CartesianAtomPosition{D}}`, which is dynamic because the number of atoms in a crystal (either the generating set or the visual template) may vary greatly.
 However, the type `AtomPosition{D}` contains a field for the atomic position vector, which is an `SVector{D,Float64}` since atomic positions are not expected to vary in dimensionality.